Cherokee Nation: Culture

 Basket weaving workshop sponsored by the nation.

 The Cherokee Nation council appropriates money for historic foundations concerned with the preservation of Cherokee culture, including the Cherokee Heritage Center.
 It operates living history exhibits including a reconstructed ancient Cherokee village, Adams Rural Village (a turn-of-the-century village), Nofire Farms, and the Cherokee Family Research Center for genealogy, which is open to the public.
-The Cherokee Nation hosts the Cherokee National Holiday on Labor Day weekend each year, attracting 80,000 to 90,000 Cherokees to Tahlequah for the festivities.
+The Cherokee Nation hosts the Cherokee National Holiday on Labor Day weekend each year, attracting 80,000 to 90,000 Cherokee to Tahlequah for the festivities.
 Miss Cherokee is an annual competition taking place during the Cherokee National Holiday.

 Art

 The Cherokee Heritage Center is home to the Cherokee National Museum, which has numerous exhibitions also open to the public.
 The CHC is the repository for the Cherokee Nation as its National Archives.
 The CHC operates under the Cherokee National Historical Society, Inc., and is governed by a board of trustees with an executive committee.
 The nation also supports the Cherokee Nation Film Festivals in Tahlequah and participates in the Sundance Film Festival in Park City, Utah.